melaniebeck/SpaceWarps/analysis/README.md

 * Once the above is implemented, run the first LIVE test of SWAP + MachineClassifier (tests so far have had MC in 'offline' mode.

+### Experiments to run
+A slew of simulations (with and without MC) need to be run to explore the parameter space of SWAP.
+Parameters of interest include the acceptance and rejectance thresholds, the prior, and the initialPL and initialPD of user-agents
+* Are # classifications relatively immune to initialPL and initialPD values?
+Vary PL/PD between .55 - .8
+* Does it matter if PL and PD are the same or different?
+* How drastically do classifications change when rejectance/acceptance thresholds change?
+* What affect does the initial prior have? (currently set at 0.3)

+Work should also be done on other questions in the GZ2 decision tree.
+* Bar or Not?  (task 3)
+* Spiral arms or Not? (task 4)
+* Bulge or Not? (task 5)
+* Edge on or Not? (task 2)